 Every week the Editor-in-Chief selects the Article of the Week from the current issue of BJUI.
 The abstract is reproduced below and you can click on the button to read the full article, which is freely available to all readers for at least 30 days from the time of this post.

 In addition to the article itself, there is an accompanying editorial written by a prominent member of the urological community.
 This blog is intended to provoke comment and discussion and we invite you to use the comment tools at the bottom of each post to join the conversation.

 Finally, the third post under the Article of the Week heading on the homepage will consist of additional material or media.
-This week we feature a video from Dr. Jonathan Rees, discussing the paper.
+This week we feature a video of Darius Paduch discussing his paper.

 If you only have time to read one article this week, it should be this one.

 Effects of 12 weeks of tadalafil treatment on ejaculatory and orgasmic dysfunction and sexual satisfaction in patients with mild to severe erectile dysfunction: integrated analysis of 17 placebo-controlled studies

 Darius A. Paduch*†, Alexander Bolyakov*†, Paula K. Polzer‡ and Steven D. Watts‡

 *Department of Urology and Reproductive Medicine,Weill Cornell Medical College, New York, NY, †Consulting Research Services, Inc., Red Bank, NJ, and ‡Lilly Research Laboratories, Eli Lilly, Indianapolis, IN, USA